 The impact of disease and injury can be overwhelming for many patients.
 A registered nurse and a social worker are available to assist you in dealing with the stress of illness.
 They can help you in securing services by arranging for community resources, offering guidelines for financial assistance, and arranging for medical supplies.

 Our active discharge planning program offers help with securing nursing home placement, home health visits, or other services.

 ORGAN AND TISSUE DONATION

 There are over 2,100 people in Louisiana awaiting life-saving organ transplant.
 Twenty-two people die each day in the United States waiting for a transplant.
 More than 118,000 people in the United States are awaiting organ donation.
 Organ and tissue donation does not prevent open casket funerals, no major religion opposes donation, and there is no additional cost to the donor's family for organ or tissue donation.

-If you are interested in learning more about tissue and organ donation contact Case Management by clicking here.
+If you are interested in learning more about tissue and organ donation contact Case Management.
 You may also contact:

 We consider you a partner in your hospital care.
 When you are well informed, participate in your treatment decisions, and communicate openly with your doctor and other health care professionals, you can help make your care as effective as possible.
 Pointe Coupee General Hospital respects the personal preferences and values of each individual.
 While a patient in the hospital, your rights include the following:

 You have the right to privacy, to considerate, respectful and safe care, and to be free from verbal or physical abuse or harassment.

 You have the right to choose a personal attending physician.

 You have the right to be well informed in a language you can understand about your illness, possible treatments, and likely outcome and to discuss this information with your doctor.